Got a bored teen? Productive teenage activities at home to not only keep your teen entertained, but to also keep them moving towards their future.

 This is such a huge leg-up for them and a very worthy exercise to go through.

 Here's a free business plan template they can use.
-You might also want to check out my entrepreneur lesson plans article, as well as 27 different youth entrepreneur awards and scholarships they could go after (in case they really want to take this one to the end!).
+You might also want to check out my entrepreneur lesson plans article, these 3 kid business plan examples, as well as 27 different youth entrepreneur awards and scholarships they could go after (in case they really want to take this one to the end!).

 Which productive teenage activities at home are you most excited about?
 Which one is your TEEN most excited about?
 Let me know in the comments below how it went.